Candidates vow to bring more attention to District 3

 “We are a patchwork of neighborhoods and every neighborhood should be celebrated,” he said.

-All candidates said they support increasing the amount of affordability of housing in the district.
+All candidates said they support increasing the amount of affordable housing in the district.

 Kargar said she supports some sort of rent control.